Signor1/PoolTurn/README.md

-# RoscaSecure - Decentralized Community Savings Platform
+# PoolTurn - Decentralized Community Savings Platform

-RoscaSecure is a blockchain-based ROSCA (Rotating Savings and Credit Association) platform that enables secure community savings circles with collateral protection.
-Built on Somnia Testnet with a modern Next.js frontend.
+PoolTurn is a blockchain-based Rotating Savings and Credit Association (PoolTurn) platform that enables secure community savings circles with collateral protection.
+Built on Base Mainnet with a modern Next.js frontend.

 ## 🌟 Features